Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Trapped fireshell (halo) around black hole horizon

 As shown in Figs.~\ref{trapped} and \ref{plasma}, the trapped fireshell's energy, number densities, and temperature are maximal near the horizon and decrease rapidly in radius.
 It forms a spherical incandescent halo of ultra-relativistic photons and pairs near the horizon.
 The halo width is about $2 GM=1.16\times 10^6$ cm for the temperature varying from the maximum $\sim 10^2$ MeV near the horizon to $\sim 1$ MeV near the outer boundary.
 The halo ends at the outer boundary, where electrons and positrons annihilate to two low-energy ($<1$ MeV) photons, and the reverse process is kinematically impossible.
-The total number of photons and pairs is enormous
+The total number of photons and pairs in the fireshell (halo) is enormous

-and $n_\gamma^+\equiv n_\gamma(r_+)$, corresponding to the total energy $E_\gamma$ (\ref{totale}).
-Here, the macroscopic length $\delta\ell$ is approximately equal to the one in Eq.~(\ref{totale}) for the total energy.
+corresponding to the total energy $E_\gamma$ (\ref{totale}).
+Here, the maximal photon-pair number density near the horizon is $n_\gamma^+\equiv n_\gamma(r_+)$, the macroscopic length $\delta\ell$ is approximately equal to the one in Eq.~(\ref{totale}) for the total energy.
 Therefore, we effectively describe the trapped fireshells by the temperature $T^+_\gamma$ and length $\delta\ell$.

+The proper time and energy of physical processes occurring in the fireshell near the horizon receive significant gravitational dilation and redshift with respect to an observer at infinity, see Fig.~\ref{fallin} and its caption.
+The fireshell differs from the photon sphere (ring) of radius $3r_+/2$, which describes photons (light) forced to travel in orbits, due to the strong gravitational field near the horizon.